TekWizely/python-charmd/README.md

 A PyCharm debug session helper that starts a debug server and then runs your Python target in the same process.

+## Why charmd?

+PyCharm's debugger is powerful, but debugging scripts with different arguments or configurations typically means editing Run Configurations through the IDE.
+This becomes cumbersome when:
+- You need to debug one-off commands with unique CLI arguments
+- You're testing different script variations or parameter combinations
+- You want the simplicity of command-line debugging (like `pdb` or `debugpy`) with PyCharm's full IDE debugging experience

+`charmd` eliminates this friction by letting you debug any Python command directly from the terminal.

 ---

 ### TOC